lachsen/uberpanel.js/README.md

-bubblepanel.js
+uberpanels.js
 ==============

-Bubbly panels for HTML based editors
+Fancy panels for HTML based editors.

+## How to use

+Have a look at the [Minimal Example](http://lachsen.github.io/uberpanel.js/example.html)